 Additional cardio-protective measures including an anti-inflammatory diet and regular cardio exercise help strengthen the heart and vascular system, reduce systemic inflammation, and improve immune function.

-As scientists continue to shed light on COVID-19 and its growing list of complications, researched botanical formulas and ingredients are becoming increasingly important as potential solutions that can support health at the fundamental level.
+As scientists continue to shed light on viral infections and its growing list of complications, researched botanical formulas and ingredients are becoming increasingly important as potential solutions that can support health at the fundamental level.

 - Varga Z, Flammer AJ, Steiger P, et al. Endothelial cell infection and endotheliitis in C-19.
 Lancet.
 2020;395(10234):1417‐1418. doi:10.1016/S0140-6736(20)30937-5

 - Fogarty H, Townsend L, Ni Cheallaigh C, et al. C19 coagulopathy in Caucasian patients [published online ahead of print, 2020 Apr 24].
 Br J Haematol.
 2020;10.1111/bjh.16749. doi:10.1111/bjh.16749